Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat. The word pemmican comes from the

 History of Pemmican

-During the fur trade in Canada, the traders have no time to look for food on land, especially when traveling.
-They carry their food supplies with them when traveling long distances, and resupplying is impossible along the way.
+During the fur trade in Canada, traders needed more time to look for food on land, especially when traveling.
+They carried their food supplies when traveling long distances, and resupplying was impossible along the way.

-When the trading system reached the Winnipeg area in Canada, Peter Pond had introduced a vital food to the trade-in 1779.
-He was inspired by the Chipewyans in the region of Athabasca, Alberta, Canada.
+When the trading system reached the Winnipeg area in Canada, Peter Pond introduced a vital food to the trade in 1779.
+The Chipewyans inspired him in the region of Athabasca, Alberta, Canada.

-The trade for pemmican was a major factor in the birth of the Metis community.
-Multiple packs of pemmican would be traded north and stored at the major fur posts such as in Edmonton House, Fort Alexander, Fort Garry, Norway House, and Cumberland House.
+The trade for Pemmican was a significant factor in the birth of the Metis community.
+Multiple packs of Pemmican would be traded north and stored at the major fur posts, such as Edmonton House, Fort Alexander, Fort Garry, Norway House, and Cumberland House.

-The pemmican was very important that Governor Miles Macdonell started the Pemmican War in 1814 with the Metis.
-He passed the Pemmican
+The Pemmican War was very important.
+Governor Miles Macdonell started it in 1814 with the Metis.
+He then passed the Pemmican Proclamation, which forbade the export of Pemmican from the Red River Colony.
+Many adventurers relied on Pemmican.

 Alexander Mackenzie in 1793, Robert Peary, an explorer in the North Pole from 1886 to 1909, and Ernest Shackleton from 1914 to 1916 in the Antarctic.

-Meanwhile, during the Second Boer War of Great Britain and the South African Republic from 1899 to 1902, the British troops relied on pemmican.
-It can last for many days, and the troops can march for 36 hours (3 days) before someone drops from hunger.
+Meanwhile, the British troops relied on Pemmican during the Second Boer War between Great Britain and the South African Republic from 1899 to 1902.
+The war lasted many days, and the troops could march for 36 hours (three days) before someone died from hunger.

 Ingredients and Traditional Preparation of Pemmican

-Traditionally, pemmican is made from moose, buffalo, deer, bison, elk, or whatever meat is available.
-The meat is cut in thin slices and dried either under the sun's heat or on a low fire until it becomes brittle and hard.
-In making pemmican, it will take about 2 kilograms of meat.
+Traditionally, Pemmican is made from moose, buffalo, deer, bison, elk, or whatever meat is available.
+The meat is cut into thin slices and dried under the sun's heat or on a low fire until it becomes brittle and hard.
+It takes about 2 kilograms of meat to make pemmican.

-The Native Americans store their supplies of pemmican in bags that are made of deerskin or buffalo skin.
-These bags were adopted by the Europeans, and today it is known as saddlebags or parfleche by the French.
+The Native Americans store their Pemmican supplies in bags made of deerskin or buffalo skin.
+The Europeans adopted these bags; today, they are known as saddlebags or parfleche by the French.

 Benefits of Pemmican

-Adventurers from past centuries have used pemmican as their food due to its unique nature.
-Today, it is a great option for survivalist enthusiasts because of its various benefits.
+Due to its unique nature, adventurers in past centuries have used Pemmican as their food.
+Today, it is an excellent option for survivalist enthusiasts because of its various benefits.

-Second, during adventures or emergencies, pemmican can minimize waste and maximize your resources.
-It uses both fat and lean meat of an animal, and it can create little waste, which is essential during a survival situation.
+Second, during adventures or emergencies, Pemmican can minimize waste and maximize your resources.
+It uses both the fat and lean meat of an animal and can create little waste, which is essential during survival.

 - 293 calories